decaporg/decap-cms/website/content/docs/middleman.md

 ```

-In the newly created `index.html` we add scripts for Netlify CMS and the Netlify Identity Widget
+In the newly created `index.html` we add scripts for Netlify CMS and the Netlify Identity Widget:

 ```
 <!doctype html>